Connect with others who understand.

 • Changing the timing or dose of levodopa/carbidopa to reduce “wearing-off” periods between doses

-• Adding drugs such as rasagiline or entacapone to help extend dopamine activity and smooth out symptoms like tremor, stiffness, or slowness
+• Adding drugs such as rasagiline (Azilect) or entacapone (Comtan) to help extend dopamine activity

-• Introducing treatments such as amantadine to help control involuntary movements caused by long‑term levodopa use
+• Introducing treatments such as amantadine (Gocovri) to help control involuntary movements caused by long‑term levodopa use

-• Prescribing rivastigmine, which is approved by the U.S. Food and Drug Administration (FDA) to treat dementia (memory and thinking problems) in Parkinson’s
+• Prescribing rivastigmine (Exelon), which is approved by the U.S. Food and Drug Administration (FDA) to treat dementia (memory and thinking problems) in Parkinson’s

-• Trying clozapine to help manage hallucinations or delusions
+• Trying clozapine (used off label, meaning not officially approved for this use) or pimavanserin (Nuplazid) to help manage hallucinations or delusions

-• Using sleep-supporting medications, such as clonazepam or melatonin
+• Using medications that can help with sleep, such as clonazepam or melatonin

 Always talk to your loved one’s doctor before making any changes to medications.